Getting Started with Docker: A Beginner's Guide

 Running Your First Container

-Running your first Docker container is an exciting moment that marks the beginning of your journey into containerization.
-Here’s a step-by-step guide to help you get started:
+Running your first Docker container is a straightforward process.
+Here’s a step-by-step guide to get you there:

 - Step 1: Pull an Image